Ohio September 12, 2020

 6. The Thurman Cafe (Columbus)

 Tucked away in Columbus’ historic and charming German Village at The Thurman Cafe are mouthwatering, overloaded burgers just waiting for a contender to take on the joint’s specialty: The Thurmanator.
 This beloved Columbus burger and restaurant first appeared on the Travel Channel in 2008 via “Man vs. Food,” and has since then been featured on multiple other shows.
 The Thurman Cafe is located at 183 Thurman Ave., Columbus, OH, 43206.
+To learn more, visit the official website for

 7. The Scioto Ribber (Portsmouth)